Looking for California ski resorts near Lake Tahoe? Try our Lake Tahoe Ski Resorts page instead!

 For those who enjoy being able to gamble the evening away after a great day of skiing, the Lake Tahoe area offers numerous casinos along with their plentiful ski slopes.
 Ranging from the inexpensive Tahoe Biltmore Hotel Casino that was established in 1946, and maintains its original & traditional atmosphere to the upscale Harveys Tahoe Resort Hotel and Casino which is near the Heavenly Valley Gondola and offers casino tables with all the newest and classic games that take the Lake Tahoe gambling experience to the next level.
 Or if you just prefer to relax after a full day of skiing, and not leave your hotel you can simply open up your computer and play USA slots online from your room.
 On the other hand you could also take a day off from skiing and drive to Nevada for some fun at a number of nearby casinos.
 From slots to poker and everything in between, enhance your ski vacation with some gambling fun at Lake Tahoe and Nevada casinos.

 The last time I was in the Lake Tahoe area I was with a group of friends.
 The trip was a surprise engagement event.
 My best friend was planning on proposing to his girlfriend at the top of Mammoth Mountain, our favorite ski resort.
 He had already done his search online for cubic zirconia rings.
-He was concerned about whether his girlfriend would like the type of engagement ring he would choose, so he thought that buying a less expensive, yet still dazzling looking engagement ring was the best option.
+He was concerned about whether his girlfriend would like the type of engagement ring he would choose, so he thought that buying a less expensive, yet still dazzling cubic zirconia engagement rings were the best option.
 He found a great site online that offered an incredible variety of at reasonable prices.
 The proposal was a success, She said yes!
 We all spent a memorable weekend celebrating with the happy couple.
 But what was the real surprise for my friend was that his fiancé really loved the cubic zirconia ring that he had picked out.
 In fact she loved it so much that they also bought their wedding bands at the same online store!

 Alta Sierra (Shirley Meadows) – small Greenhorn/ Bakersfield area day resort, mostly for beginning and intermediate skiers (and anyone who loves trees!).